 Why we care: Ah, the Camera Man.
 This silly guy follows Ness and his friends throughout their quest, always insisting on taking photos of the children in a completely consensual and totally not creepy way.
 He also kind of teleports down from the sky, and has this weird fixation with Fuzzy Pickles wait, whats this guys deal anyway?

 Our best guess: The truth is that the Psychos of Borderlands also boast a very active and fulfilling personal life.
-There are whole communities of Psycho families --flaming husbands, badass wives, and midget children --going about their daily lives, attending their jobs and gossiping around the water cooler about whats really under Handsome Jacks mask.
+There are whole communities of Psycho families - flaming husbands, badass wives, and midget children - going about their daily lives, attending their jobs and gossiping around the water cooler about whats really under Handsome Jack's mask.
 Face is one of these average, everyday Psychos whose personal life took a turn for the worse.
-His home is being demolished to make way for an Iridium plant, his fianc is leaving him for his best friend Crotch O'Punchme, and his pet skag ran away from home last night.
+His home is being demolished to make way for an Iridium plant, his fiancee is leaving him for his best friend Crotch O'Punchme, and his pet skag ran away from home last night.
 Its a sad story, really--just a hard one to take seriously with that goofy name of his.

 Dark Souls' Crestfallen Warrior

-Our best guess: Its tough to be young and suddenly feel like you need a new identity to stand out.
-The transition between cheerful kid and melodramatic, eyeliner-wearing pile of angst was swift for the Crestfallen Warrior, but while most of us come to our senses before were that guy still trying to fit in at a Bullet For My Valentine show, our gloomy knight stayed the path.
+Our best guess: It's tough to be young and suddenly feel like you need a new identity to stand out.
+The transition between cheerful kid and melodramatic, eyeliner-wearing pile of angst was swift for the Crestfallen Warrior, but while most of us come to our senses before we're that guy/girl still trying to fit in at a Bullet For My Valentine show, our gloomy knight stayed the path.
 Did some hollowed girl break his heart long ago?
 Is he too sensitive to ignore the misery and pain of the world around him?
-Neither--dudes just an asshole.
+Neither... dude's just an asshole.

 Mass Effect's Khalisah al-Jilani